-A LPA for health and welfare covers decisions relating to an individual's day-to-day wellbeing.
+A LPA for health and welfare covers decisions relating to an individual's dayto-day well-being.
 The attorney may only act once the donor lacks mental capacity to make the decision in question.
 The types of decisions covered might include where the donor lives and decisions concerning medical treatment.